-The bidding process for a home is stressful, to say the least.
-Certainly, no one wants to overpay, which is balanced against potentially losing out on the home.
+The bidding process for a home is stressful.
+Indeed, no one wants to overpay, which is balanced against potentially losing out on the home.
 There are a wide variety of bidding strategies, and you may deploy multiple approaches for different homes you want, depending on the market conditions and the seller’s motivation.

 Your buyer’s agent will be able to provide expert advice, running comps for similar properties to estimate the fair market value before submitting your offer.